tweag/python-monorepo-example/content/blog/2021-10-13-homomorphic-testing.md

 of the post.

 Now, there's an interesting remark to make here.
 Our axiomatic system had axioms that all began with an accessor.
-The accessors' denotations consume only have `toList` on the right-hand side, removing the need for injectivity of the semantic function.
+The accessors' denotations only have `toList` on the right-hand side, removing the need for injectivity of the semantic function.
 For instance, `member (insert s x) x = elem x (toList (insert s x))`